7 Ways to Detox That has Nothing to do with Food- Tips from a Holistic Nutritionist

 When you hear the word "detox", it often time represents restrictive diets, juice cleanses or even fasting!

 But fortunately, our body has a wonderful ability to remove toxins in order to maintain our health.
-We have kidneys, a liver and our skin- the detox powerhouses of our system.
+We have kidneys, a liver, and our skin- the detox powerhouses of our system.

 However, there are times when they could use a little support, and that is where a detox may come in.
-We now live in an environment where we may be exposed to toxins on a regular basis, either through our food (pesticides, nutrient-deficient diets and over consumption of sugar), water, cosmetics and personal care products, and there are even chemicals on our clothes.
+We now live in an environment where we may be exposed to toxins on a regular basis, either through our food (pesticides, nutrient-deficient diets, and overconsumption of sugar), water, cosmetics, and personal care products, and there are even chemicals on our clothes.
 With these toxic attacks coming from all angles, it could be very taxing on our natural detoxification system!

 Doing a traditional detox or cleanse may not be high on the to-do list for many, and for others, it may not be a safe route to go.
-Be sure if you decide you want to complete a detox, to get the green light from your physician and use the guidance of a qualified health coach, nutritionist or dietitian.
+Be sure if you decide you want to complete detox, to get the green light from your physician and use the guidance of a qualified health coach, nutritionist or dietitian.

 1) Oil Pulling

-Oil Pulling is an ancient Ayurvedic practice of swishing 1 tablespoon of cold pressed, unrefined pure oil (like coconut oil) in your mouth, first thing in the morning- for about 15 minutes.
+Oil Pulling is an ancient Ayurvedic practice of swishing 1 tablespoon of cold-pressed, unrefined pure oil (like coconut oil) in your mouth, first thing in the morning- for about 15 minutes.
 DO NOT SWALLOW.
 After the 15 minutes is up, spit it in the garbage and brush your teeth.
 This act "pulls out" and attracts bacteria and other toxins from your mouth and body, and is an effective practice to promote oral hygiene, reduce plaque and gingivitis and kills bacteria associated with bad breath.
-This ancient practice is said to "purify the entire system; as it holds that each section of the tongue is connected to different organ such as to the kidneys, lungs, liver, heart, small intestines, stomach, colon, and spine" (Singh A,2011).
+This ancient practice is said to "purify the entire system; as it holds that each section of the tongue is connected to different organs such as to the kidneys, lungs, liver, heart, small intestines, stomach, colon, and spine" (Singh A,2011).